pet pharmacist

 Food

-Keep people food away from pets.
+Keep people food away from pets to ensure pet safety during the holidays.
 If you want to share holiday treats with your pets, make or buy treats formulated just for them.
 The following people foods are especially hazardous for pets:

 Chocolate is an essential part of the holidays for many people, but it is toxic to dogs and cats.
 Although the toxicity can vary based on the type of chocolate, the size of your pet, and the amount they ate, it’s safer to consider all chocolate off limits for pets.